AIwithMann/2dGridWorldRL/README.md

 # Reinforcement Learning on 2D Grid Environment

 This repository contains a simple implementation of Reinforcement Learning algorithms on a 2D grid environment.
-The environment is custom-made, and two learning methods are included:
+The environment is custom-made, and several learning methods are included:

 - **Monte Carlo Control (MC)**
 - **n-step Sarsa**